Aintree Chase/Hurdle 1976 - 1989 & Aintree Bowl 1984 - 89

 Triple Queen Mother victor BADSWORTH BOY actually fell in this race twice and in 1982 took such a heavy fall at the last fence that his rider Robert Earnshaw had to miss what would have been his only Grand National ride.
 The 1982 renewal is also famous for a classic "What happened next moment" when leader SPINNING SAINT and his amateur rider Norman Babbage were so far ahead at the water on the first circuit that they ran onto the National course instead of the Mildmay course and were clear over the Melling Road by the time the rest of the field had taken the first fence on the back straight.
 It is the only time to my knowledge that anyone has made that mistake.
 The winner was the Gordon Richards trained LITTLE BAY who ran in the race five times winning for a second time in 1984.There was another dual winner, the Alan Jarvis trained KATHIES LAD in 1985 & 1986 whilst the popular ARTIFICE won for Denmans owner Paul Barber in 1981.
 In 1989 the Irish trained novice FERODA completed a memorable double winning the race having won the MIldmay Noivces Chase twenty four hours earlier

-The Betway Bowl
+The Aintree Bowl

 The wonderful WAYWARD LAD pictured above with Robert Earnshaw won this twice in 1985 and 1987 on what was his last racecourse appearance.